RLesur/sspcloud-demo/README.md

 - log in with the following credentials:
   * user: `rstudio`
-  * password: your services password
+  * password: your services password (you can find it on this page <https://datalab.sspcloud.fr/mon-compte>)

 - in RStudio, clone and open this project
   ```r